Get CPR Certified in less than 30 minutes. Protect your baby!

 Use the same precautions for vitamins and supplements as you would for medication

 Vitamins and supplements may not require a prescription, but that doesn’t mean you can safely relax your vigilance.
 Vitamins and supplements can have serious affects on children.
 The formulation for adults can be too much for children’s bodies.
 Vitamins and supplements can sometimes interact with medication.
 If the child is taking prescription medication, this could be an added risk.
-Finally, it’s possible to have allergic reactions to some supplements, and here, too, the adult-sized dose could make that worse.

 In short, apply all the same rules to vitamins, herbal remedies, and supplements that you would to prescription and over the counter medications.